 Certificate in Regulatory Policy and Practice

-The Certificate in Regulatory Policy and Practice offers an immersive exploration into the multifaceted world of regulatory theory, policy, and practice.
+The Certificate in Regulatory Policy and Practice explores the multi-layered world of regulatory policy, practice, and theory.
 Through comprehensive coursework, students will:

-• Examine the processes by which regulations are developed and learn analytical tools necessary for understanding the likely effects of alternative regulatory approaches.
+• Develop the analytical tools necessary for identifying and measuring the likely effects of alternative regulatory approaches;

-This certificate is ideally suited for those who are interested in formulating or influencing regulatory policy as policy analysts in the executive or legislative branch at any level of government or involved in regulatory matters in the non-profit or private sectors.
+This certificate is ideally suited for those interested in formulating regulatory policy as policy analysts in the executive and legislative branches at any level of government or influencing regulatory matters in the non-profit or private sectors.
 Some students in the program seek to expand their knowledge without wishing to commit to a master’s degree program.
-Others can use it as a springboard for other degree programs, especially the Master of Public Administration (MPA) or Master of Public Policy (MPP) programs.
+Others can use it as a springboard for other degree programs, especially the Master of Public Administration (MPA) and Master of Public Policy (MPP).

 Certificate Benefits